ChatKitty/chatkitty/README.md

 - ### [iOS (Swift)](./libraries/ios)
 - ### [Android (Kotlin)](./libraries/android)

-To run the examples, clone the repository and run the setup commands in the root directory:
+To run the examples, clone the repository and run the setup command in the root directory:

 ```bash
 git clone https://github.com/ChatKitty/chatkitty.git